-Diaphragm Type: two fixed-position sensors (upper and lower) each contain a diaphragm which flexes with changes in liquid level, thus activating an enclosed miniature switch.
+- Diaphragm Type: two fixed-position sensors (upper and lower) each contain a diaphragm which flexes with changes in liquid level, thus activating an enclosed miniature switch. - Bulb (Float) Type: a bulb raises or lowers (floats) with the liquid level, thus activating an enclosed miniature switch.